jessehanley/wordpress-amp-theme/README.md

 Sign up to WP Pusher.

+Install the plugin on your website.

-Go to "Install Themes".
+Go to "Install Themes" in the WP Pusher menu.

 Add this repo and make sure you tick "Push-to-Deploy".

 Done!
+It'll now update automatically when we push our changes to GitHub, ensuring that you have the latest version running.

 ## Contributing